-- The board of directors of the Company is responsible for the organisation of the Company's main structures, including planning, management and reporting procedures and its internal risk control systems;

-- The board of directors of the Company is responsible for the determination of the investment policy and supervision of its implementation and for the appointment and supervision of the Company's general manager and the investment manager of the Subsidiaries; - The investment manager of the Subsidiaries is responsible for the management of the Subsidiaries, including making investment decisions; and - LGT Capital Partners (Ireland) Ltd., LGT Bank Ltd. (Dublin Branch) and LGT Fund Managers (Ireland) Ltd. do not have the rights to remove the board of directors of the Ireland Subsidiary and nominate new board members.
+- The liquidators of the Company are responsible for the organisation of the Company's main structures, including planning, management and reporting procedures and its internal risk control systems: - The liquidators of the Company are responsible for the determination of the investment policy and supervision of its implementation and for the appointment and supervision of the Company's general manager and the investment manager of the Subsidiaries; - The investment manager of the Subsidiaries is responsible for the management of the Subsidiaries, including making investment decisions; and - LGT Capital Partners (Ireland) Ltd., LGT Bank Ltd. (Dublin Branch) and LGT Fund Managers (Ireland) Ltd. do not have the rights to remove the board of directors of the Ireland Subsidiary and nominate new board members

 The management shares of the Ireland Subsidiary are not entitled to receive dividends and are only entitled to a repayment of par value upon redemption.
 The investor in the Ireland Subsidiary that has the ability to direct the activities that most significantly affect the returns of the Ireland Subsidiary is the holder of the participating shares, which is the Cayman Subsidiary and ultimately, the Company (see also note 1).
-Therefore, the board of directors of the Company concluded that the Company controls the Ireland Subsidiary.
+However, in order to ensure a proper liquidation of the company and to carry it out correctly within the legal framework, the liquidators shall assume its task until the final liquidation.
+Therefore, the liquidators of the Company concluded that the Company controls the Ireland Subsidiary.

 Further, IFRS 10 requires that a subsidiary that provides services related to the parent's investment activities should not be consolidated if the subsidiary itself is an investment entity.
-The board of directors of the Company also made an assessment as to whether the Company's Subsidiaries met the definition of an investment entity.
+The liquidators of the Company also made an assessment as to whether the Company's Subsidiaries met the definition of an investment entity.
 IFRS 10 provided that an investment entity should have the following typical characteristics: